 The State subsistence fishery in the Glennallen Subdistrict opened on June 1.
-The State personal use fishery in the Chitina Subdistrict was open for 84-hours from June 11 through June 14, and is scheduled to be open for 120-hours from June 15 through June 21.
+Effective 12:01 a.m.
+Saturday June 20, the State sport fishery annual limit was reduced from 4 to 1 Chinook salmon for the Upper Copper River drainage.
+The State personal use fishery in the Chitina Subdistrict was open for 120-hours from June 15 through June 21, and is scheduled to be open for a total of 138-hours during the week of June 22 through June 28.
+Effective 12:01 a.m.
+Monday June 22, the Chitina personal use fishery will be closed to the retention of Chinook salmon for the remainder of the season.